 Specific Humidity

-The specific humidity scatter plots for the 500 and 300 mb levels similar to the previous section show that the correlation between the observed and modeled data is better at low moisture values, in this case under about 1.5 g kg-1.
+The specific humidity scatter plots for the 500-mb and 300-mb levels similar to the previous section show that the correlation between the observed and modeled data is better at low moisture values, in this case under about 1.5 g kg-1.
 There does not appear to be any significant bias in these data as the points are evenly distributed to the left and right of the red 1:1 line.
 As with the July scatter plot for 850 mb, the data is more spread out and the correlation appears a bit weaker.
-At 300 mb, a significant high bias in the specific humidity is noted for July with a majority of the points left of the 1:1 line indicating that the model is producing values that are higher than the observed values.
+At 300 mb, a significant positive bias in the specific humidity is noted for July with a majority of the points left of the 1:1 line indicating that the model is producing values that are higher than the observed values.